 The Association manages Trumpington Pavilion in partnership with the City Council.
 For more information, contact the manager: email: pavilion, tel.: 01223 847433.

 The Children's Centre at Fawcett School serves the Southern Fringe, as a base for services in Newnham, Hauxton and parts of the Shelfords as well as Trumpington.

 The County Council is planning an extension to Fawcett School, new primary schools at Trumpington Meadows and Clay Farm and a new secondary school at Clay Farm.
 As part of the consultation process, it produced a background document, with information about existing educational provision, forecasts for future needs, details of the new educational facilities, the statutory process for establishing these facilities and a comments sheet.

-Work is underway on the construction of the new Trumpington Meadows Primary School, part of a federation with Fawcett Primary School..
+The new Trumpington Meadows Primary School opened in September 2013 after a 12 months construction project.
+The school is part of a federation with Fawcett Primary School..